home-assistant/home-assistant.io/source/_integrations/fints.markdown

 ---
-title: "FinTS Sensor"
+title: FinTS Sensor
-description: "Instructions on how to use the FinTS sensor."
+description: Instructions on how to use the FinTS sensor.
 ha_category:
   - Finance
-ha_release: "0.70"
+ha_release: '0.70'
 ha_iot_class: Local Push
 ---